harshsikhwal/csdot/README.md

 node.Attribute.color.Value = Color.X11.darkviolet;
 ```

 A few inbuilt classes are defined where the developer can check the available list of properties and set accordingly.
-Like ```csharpColor``` in name space namespace ```csharpcsdot.Attributes.DataTypes``` can be used.
+Like ```Color``` in name space namespace ```csharpcsdot.Attributes.DataTypes``` can be used.

 To add an element to a graph: